Getting started

 - Private K–12 — $15,000/year (customizable duration)

-- Retire at Age — set retirement age and monthly retirement income; auto-zeroes portfolio deposits
+- Social Security — set start age and monthly benefit; auto-zeroes portfolio deposits

 - Income Rampdown — gradual income reduction over 1–10 years